leomeyer/SimpleMQTT/README.md

 # SimpleMQTT
-An ESP8266/ESP32 library to simplify MQTT integration for IoT devices.
+A C++ library to simplify MQTT integration for IoT devices.

 ## Quickstart
 Define a `SimpleMQTTClient` instance: